Denise Lewis

 • Geospatial Analysis

-• Determinants of Health Disparities
+• Determinants of Health Drivers

 Dr. Lewis has published more than 30 peer-reviewed research articles and 6 book chapters.
-Prior to joining SRP, Dr. Lewis was a Branch Chief with the US Department of Agriculture, and an epidemiologist for the Environmental Protection Agency focusing on drinking water issues of naturally occurring arsenic in the US and China.
-She completed her masters and doctoral thesis work in NCI’s Division of Cancer Epidemiology and Genetics.
+Prior to joining SRP, Dr. Lewis was a Branch Chief with the US Department of Agriculture and an epidemiologist for the Environmental Protection Agency.
+Dr. Lewis received her Bachelor of Science degree in Medical Technology from The George Washington University, her MPH degree in Infectious Disease Epidemiology from Yale University, and her Doctor of Philosophy degree in Chronic Disease Epidemiology from The Johns Hopkins University.